-How CI/CD Pipelines can lower kiosk management costs
+How CI/CD Pipelines can lower device management costs

 Software release cycles are highly dependent on the specifics of your business.
 Whether it’s rapidly changing customer expectations in your industry, logistical challenges, or even security and compliance requirements, there are many factors you need to consider when identifying how frequently you want to release updates.

 DevOps isn’t a silver bullet — it’s not going to eliminate these challenges, but it can heavily degrade their ability to negatively impact your business.
 By breaking the software update process up into smaller chunks through CI/CD, you reduce risk.
 Then, by automating how those updates are staged and deployed at scale via pipelines — a way to systematically and repeatedly deliver new software versions by utilizing automated testing — you can deploy software faster to more devices and make your customers happier.

 This is an excerpt from my book “DevOps for Devices: The Innovator’s Guide to Enterprise Fleet Transformation,” available now on Amazon.
 Buy your copy today!

 Since virtually all modern software is cloud-first, software development has moved to smaller, more frequent releases via the process of continuous integration and continuous delivery, or CI/CD.
 In the context of devices, CI/CD is a key element of the infrastructure that allows you to manage the business apps running on dedicated devices.

 CI/CD covers the steps in the modern software development and release process: